 Graeme, of course, is a regular light beer drinker anyway.
 But at about 2% alcohol, the light beer has been quite good, as it’s kept me on the straight and narrow, and it’s half the price of full-strength beer.
 And by and large, I’ve only been having one or two beers at a time.
 Last night, however, was a different story.

 After watching the Pride Parade, Nigel and I went back to our accommodation for a quick lie down.
 We had walked around town a great deal, had enjoyed a mid-afternoon bevvy in Gamla Stan, and were both feeling a bit wearing.
 In fact, weary enough to have a brief power nap.

 “It’s lovely to meet you”, I said and wished her well, and that was the end of it, I thought until five minutes later she joined our group.
-“It was so nice chatting to you”, she told me, “I’d like to chat some more.”
+“It was so nice chatting with you”, she told me, “I’d like to chat some more.”
 And I introduced her to everyone and we continued chatting and having a lovely old time.
-We all though she was quite nice, but thought her mate, who was “half blotto” as my granny used to say, was a bit odd.
+We all thought she was quite nice but thought her mate, who was “half blotto” as my granny used to say, was a bit odd.
 I’m sure if we asked her, she would have come with us to Lino.